jaimebuelta/gorgon/README.md

   Create the function that you want to run.
 This should accept a single parameter that will be a unique number.

     def operation_http(number):
-        result = requests.get('http://localhost')
+        import requests  # Imports inside your function is required for cluster mode result = requests.get('http://localhost')
         return result.status_code